Mango Pico de Gallo

 This post may contain affiliate links.

-Classic pico de Gallo is a delicious Mexican condiment – a blend of fresh tomatoes, onion, jalapeno, and cilantro with a splash of citrus juice.
+Classic pico de gallo is a delicious Mexican condiment.
+It’s a type of salsa fresca, a blend of fresh tomatoes, onion, jalapeno, and cilantro, tossed together with a splash of citrus juice.
 When you add some sweet mango into the mix, it becomes addictively good.
-Like mango guacamole and pineapple salsa, mango pico de Gallo combines sweet and spicy flavors for the win.
+Like mango guacamole and pineapple pico de gallo , mango pico de gallo combines sweet and spicy flavors for the win.

-While it’s perfect on top of tacos, it’s also so tasty on the side of south-of-the-border mains like Mexican pork chops and Mexican tuna salad.
+While it’s a delicious topping for tacos, it’s also so tasty on south-of-the-border meals like Mexican pork chops and Mexican tuna salad.
 It’s the best use for fresh mangoes during the peak season!

-- Very easy to make.
-Simply chop the fresh ingredients, mix them together, season to taste, and you’re done!
-If you have a food processor to help with the chopping, you’re talking 5 minutes, tops!
+In addition to the refreshing taste, this salsa fresca recipe is very easy to make.
+Simply chop the ingredients, mix them together, season to taste, and you’re done!
+If you have a food processor to help with the chopping, it will take you 5 minutes, tops!

-- Full of wholesome fruits and vegetables.
-Homemade mango pico de Gallo is naturally sweetened, so it’s suitable for vegan, Whole30, and gluten-free lifestyles.
-Mangoes are also a good source of important vitamins and minerals like Vitamins C, A, and B6, plus copper and folate.
+This mango pico de gallo is naturally sweetened, so it’s better for you than jarred salsa or store-bought pico.
+Mangoes are also a good source of Vitamins C, A, and B6, plus minerals like copper and folate.

-- mangoes: Choose fruits that are slightly soft, with a little give when you squeeze them.
-Avoid any that are mushy (overripe) or as hard as an apple (underripe).
-Mangoes should also be fragrant and have yellow, orange, or red areas on their skin.
+- mango: Ripe mangoes are slightly soft and should give a little when you squeeze them.
+Avoid using any that are mushy (overripe) or as hard as an apple (underripe).

-- sea salt: Avoid using iodized table salt; the iodine in it adds a metallic flavor, especially to fruits.
+- sea salt: Avoid using iodized table salt.
+The iodine in iodized salt can cause some foods, especially fruit, to have a metallic aftertaste.

 Substitutes and Variations

-Feel free to use yellow onion or white onion in place of red onion.
-It won’t have as strong of a flavor as red onion, but will still be tasty!
+red onion: Feel free to use yellow onion or white onion in place of red onion.
+They don’t taste exactly the same as red onion, but will still be tasty!

 Storing

 The acid in the lime juice will mellow out the onion flavor over time as well.
-Store the pico covered in the refrigerator, then give it a toss before serving.
+Give it a toss before serving.

-Pico de Gallo and salsa can usually be used interchangeably as a condiment in most recipes.
-However, they are also somewhat different.
-The main ingredients in pico de Gallo are usually fresh and uncooked, while the main ingredients in salsa are usually roasted, charred, or otherwise cooked in some way.
+While pico de gallo and traditional salsa can usually be used interchangeably as a condiment, they are somewhat different.
+The main ingredients in pico de gallo are fresh and uncooked, while the main ingredients in a traditional salsa are usually roasted, charred, or otherwise cooked in some way.

 Fresh Mango Pico de Gallo